mariaarnesson/portfolio1-guitars_history-website/README.md

 -  [Designe Website](https://www.typewolf.com/site-of-the-day/third-west-studio) - This website was the inspiration for my project.
 The background was used in a similar shade of color and the "hr" element was used in some places to divide the page.

 - [Font Awesome](https://fontawesome.com/icons/dumbbell?s=solid&f=classic) - The icons in the footer were taken from this site

+# Acknowledgements
+- Thank you my mentor for useful feedback and guidance in my project.